(Updated on May 27, 2022)

 1) Rinse the Vehicle

 Before you do anything, the vehicle needs to be wet.
-Water and soap provide lubrication so contaminants are less likely to scratch your car.
+Water and soap provide lubrication so contaminants like dried mud and bird droppings are less likely to scratch your car.
 If part of your vehicle dries out during the washing process, rinse it down again to keep it wet.
 This will also help you avoid water spots.

 2) Grab Two Buckets